 Rich in Beta-Carotene

 Beta-carotene is responsible for this vegetable’s lovely orange color.
-Your body converts beta-carotene into vitamin A, which plays a significant role in how your body functions.
-Vitamin A deficiency affects many parts of your body!
+Your body converts beta-carotene into vitamin A, which plays a significant role in your body’s functions.
+Vitamin A deficiency affects many parts of your body.

 This vitamin helps promote healthy vision, supports your immune system, and even fights acne.
 (2,3,4) Other vegetables rich in beta-carotene include carrots, spinach, broccoli, and squash.